-AI pricing rose rapidly over time.
-The share of AI pricing jobs in all pricing jobs has surged by more than tenfold from 2010 to 2024, with the sharpest increases observed after 2016.
+- 1. AI pricing rose rapidly over time.
+The share of AI pricing jobs among all pricing jobs has surged more than tenfold from 2010 to 2024, with the sharpest increases occurring after 2015.
 The rising trend of AI pricing jobs parallels that of all AI-related jobs, resulting in a relatively stable share of AI pricing in all AI jobs.
-AI jobs account for a relatively small share of all jobs (with a peak of 0.75% in 2022).
-In comparison, AI pricing jobs account for a much larger share of all pricing jobs (with a peak of 1.5% in 2022).
-While the share of AI pricing jobs in all pricing jobs has risen sharply from 2010 to 2024, the share of pricing jobs in all jobs has declined by about 40% during the same period, suggesting that AI pricing may have displaced other pricing jobs.

-- 2. The increase in the share of AI pricing jobs since 2016 has been broad-based, spreading to most industries.
-In contrast, during the same period, the increase in the share of AI-related jobs in all jobs has been concentrated in a few sectors, mainly in information, manufacturing, finance and insurance, and professional and business services. - 3.
-At the firm level, larger and more productive firms are more likely to adopt AI pricing. - 4.
-The firms that adopted AI pricing are also those firms that experienced faster cumulative growth in sales, employment, total assets, and markups from 2010 to 2023.
-Those correlations are stronger for larger firms. - 5.
-The stock returns of firms that adopted AI pricing are more sensitive to monetary policy shocks than non-adopters.
-An expansionary monetary policy surprise-constructed by Bauer and Swanson (2023) using high-frequency data based on FOMC announcements-boosts the stock returns for adopters relative to those of the non-adopters.
+Although AI jobs account for a relatively small share of all jobs (peaking at 0.75% in 2022), AI pricing jobs represent a much larger share of all pricing jobs (peaking at 1.5% in 20222).
+Notably, while the share of AI pricing jobs in all pricing jobs has risen sharply from 2010 to 2024, the share of pricing jobs in all jobs account for a relatively from 2010 to 2024, the share of pricing jobs in all pricing jobs has risen sharply from 2010 to 2024, the share of pricing jobs in all pricing jobs account for a relatively form 2010 to 2024, the share of pricing jobs in all jobs has declined by about 40% during the same period, suggesting that AI pricing may have displaced conventional pricing jobs. - 2.
+The increase in the share of AI pricing jobs after 2015 has been broad-based, spreading to most industries.
+In contrast, during the same period, the increase in the share of AI-related jobs in all jobs was concentrated in a few sectors, mainly information, manufacturing, finance and insurance, and professional and business services. - 3.
+At the firm level, larger and more productive firms and those with higher R&D intensity are more likely to adopt AI pricing. - 4.
+Firms that adopted AI pricing are also those firms that experienced faster cumulative growth in sales, employment, total assets, and markups from 2010 to 2023.
+These correlations are stronger for larger firms. - 5.
+The stock returns of firms that adopted AI pricing are more responsive to monetary policy shocks than non-adopters.
+A contractionary monetary policy surprise-constructed by Bauer and Swanson (2023) using high-frequency data based on FOMC announcements reduces the stock returns for adopters relative to those of the non-adopters.

-To understand the economic mechanism that drives these empirical observations, we construct a simple model where a monopolist firm has incomplete information about the demand function that it faces.
-The firm produces a single good at a constant marginal cost and sells the good to a continuum of individuals who vary across many observable characteristics.
-Demand is a high dimensional function of individual observables, and the firm can invest resources into a "pricing technology" to learn about the function.
+To understand the economic mechanism that drives these empirical observations, we construct a simple model where a monopolist firm faces incomplete information about its demand function.
+The firm produces a single good at a constant marginal cost and sells the good to a continuum of heterogeneous individuals with diverse observable characteristics.
+Demand is a high-dimensional function of these individual observables, and the firm can invest resources into pricing technology to learn about this function.
 Its learning depends on two types of pricing labor: conventional pricing and AI pricing.
 AI pricing labor is complementary to computing equipment and a substitute for conventional labor.
-This complementarity with computing affords AI pricing an economies of scale advantage, compared to conventional pricing.
+This complementarity with computing affords AI pricing an economies-of-scale advantage over conventional pricing.
 The AI pricing technology also entails a fixed cost, giving rise to a discrete choice of AI adoption.